Skip to main content

 Professionally drafted Claims are an optimal input for IPRally, since the graph AI is trained with millions of professionally drafted claims.

+Free-Text Search Is Not a Generative Ai Search - meaning, you must describe the object(s) and features you are searching for, and NOT a 'ChatGPT' style prompt (See: Can't read your mind nor infer).
 In addition, you you may have the draft description or description as filed available, and that can be used to further improve the search is some cases.

 The guide is specifically intended for